llrebecca21/rjmc/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rjmc is to …
+The goal of rjmc is

 ## Installation